 Two Types Of Evidence: “Lay” And “Medical”

 The VA defines “lay evidence” as “any evidence not requiring that the proponent have specialized education, training, or experience.
 Lay evidence is competent if it is provided by a person who has knowledge of facts or circumstances and conveys matters that can be observed and described by a lay person.”
 Basically, when it comes to VA claims, lay evidence is anything that doesn’t require a medical degree to diagnose.
 Medical evidence is just that: evidence which comes from a health professional or diagnostic exam.

 Questions about your VA Claim?

-If you’ve already filed a claim and received a rating decision from the VA, feel like you are caught in VA’s hamster wheel that is the appeals process, or have questions about your existing rating, Valor Firm can obtain your claim file and perform a free evaluation of your claim.
-Please call us at (504) 218-2510 or fill out the form on our contact page.
+If you’ve already filed a claim and received a rating decision from the VA, feel like you are caught in VA’s hamster wheel that is the appeals process, or have questions about your existing rating, please contact us so we can obtain your claim file and perform a free evaluation of your claim.